Dynamic-Capital/Dynamic-Capital/docs/dynamic_quantum_equations.md

 - Inflationary modes exiting the horizon remain entangled; decoherence by the environment renders density perturbations effectively classical.

+#### Tensor-network playground

+- **Setup:** Represent a discretized de Sitter patch with a MERA or PEPS network, assigning qubits to coarse-grained Hubble patches.
+- **Metric proxy:** Track minimal cuts through the network to estimate emergent geodesic distances, mirroring Ryu–Takayanagi area laws.
+- **Reheating probe:** Quench the network by coupling edge tensors to thermal baths, then monitor entanglement growth to emulate particle production at the end of inflation.

 ## 4. Wheeler–DeWitt Equation and Quantum Cosmology

 ### Timeless constraint